tarantool/doc/doc/book/box/engines/memtx.rst

 Replicating data
 ----------------

+Although this topic is not directly related to ``memtx`` engine, it completes the overall picture of how Tarantool works if you have a distributed application.
+Besides, replication of data means replicating WAL that ensures data persistence.
+So, it is important to understand how this functionality works as well.

 Replication allows multiple Tarantool instances to work on copies of the same database.
 The copies are kept in sync because each instance can communicate its changes to all the other instances.
 It is implemented via WAL replication.